supercollider/supercollider/windows/readme.txt

 2) go to "http://wxpython.org" and download and install the corresponding wxPython binary (tested 2.8.6.1)
 NOTE: again you need the Unicode version.

+NOTE: make sure you have an environment variable set called PYTHONPATH pointong to the base directory of you installation (Should be done by python installer)

 portaudio + asio